theguardian/OrielPy/README.md

 # OrielPy

-This program shows "at-a-glance" hardware and system information for your Linux server through any web browser, including variants such as: QNAP appliances, RaspberryPi, etc; without the need to login to terminal.
+This program shows "at-a-glance" hardware and system information for your Linux server through any web browser, including variants such as: Ubuntu, QNAP appliances, RaspberryPi, etc; without the need to login to terminal.
 OrielPy is based on Oriel-Window and ported for the CherryPy framework.
 It now has the ability to send a tweet if the server is experiencing user-defined off-nominal conditions.